 Residents are expected to show continuous improved proficiency in producing and interpreting medical images as well as communicating results accurately and efficiently (both orally and written).
 When assigned to clinics, residents should be accessible, professional, prepared to perform imaging examinations, provide oral interpretations to students and clinicians, and conduct rounds with the veterinary students.
 Appropriate floor management involves supervision of image quality, facilitating that procedures are performed and interpreted accurately and timely, and being aware of what is occurring presently and what needs to be accomplished that day.
 Excellent client and peer communication skills and the ability to work collaboratively as part of a clinical team are essential.
 At least 90% of all preliminary written reports should be completed within 24-hours of image acquisition.
 These reports are finalized by the faculty or resident after case review with the chief-of-service: residents are expected to increasingly finalize reports as they progress through the program.
 Residents must review written reports finalized by the faculty member to acknowledge any change made to their preliminary report or observe the style of reporting of that faculty.
 Residents also are expected to follow-up on cases, which include pursuing results of laboratory tests, observing in the operating room, or attending the necropsy examination.

 During the 4 years, residents are assigned off-clinics for 38 weeks: first year, 4 weeks; second year, 8 weeks; third year, 12 weeks; and fourth year, 14 weeks.
 The responsibilities of the resident during the non-clinical portion of the program are prescribed for some weeks.
-These include 2 weeks for echocardiography, 10 weeks for study for the qualifying examination (6 weeks during the third year and 4 weeks during the fourth year), 2 weeks to take the ACVR board-certification examination (1 week during the third and fourth years), 1 week to attend the ACVR annual scientific meeting (fourth year), 2 weeks to pursue job interviews (fourth year), and 8 weeks for vacation (2 weeks per year).
+These include 2 weeks for echocardiography, 10 weeks for study for the board examination (6 weeks during the third year and 4 weeks during the fourth year), 2 weeks to take the ACVR board-certification examination (1 week during the third and fourth years), 1 week to attend the ACVR annual scientific meeting (fourth year), 2 weeks to pursue job interviews (fourth year), and 8 weeks for vacation (2 weeks per year).
 Vacation may not be taken during the last month of the program.
 The non-prescribed weeks are for additional professional development such as board-preparation, teaching preparation, attending conferences, and completing research projects (some of these tasks also will be performed after hours, weekends, or during clinics).
-Off-clinic time may not be taken during the first 6 months of the program without permission of the imaging faculty.
+Off-clinic time may not be taken without permission of the imaging faculty during the first 6 months of the program, the 2 weeks prior to the study time for the board examination, and the 2 weeks after the week of taking the board examination.
 Except for vacation, the resident is expected to work full time while off-clinics.

 Residents are expected to attend morning rounds when off-clinics (the only exceptions are vacation, externships, attending approved conferences/lecturers/seminars, and the 4 weeks prior to the qualifying (written) examination).
 Residents may be assigned to emergency call while off-clinics.
 In general, as a minimum, the resident is not scheduled for emergency during the 4 weeks prior to the qualifying examination.